munificent/craftinginterpreters/book/inheritance.md

 ## Superclasses and Subclasses

-Given that the concept is *inheritance*, you would think they would pick a consistent metaphor and call them "parent" and "child" classes, but that would be too easy.
+Given that the concept is "inheritance", you would hope they would pick a consistent metaphor and call them "parent" and "child" classes, but that would be too easy.
 Way back when, C.A.R.
 Hoare coined the term "<span name="subclass">subclass</span>" to refer to a record type that refines another